Conference Frequently Asked Questions

 How can I find out when someone is scheduled to present?

-The program for the Annual Meeting has information about each of the sessions being presented at the Annual Meeting.
+The online searchable schedule for the Annual Meeting has information about each of the sessions being presented.

-During the presentation time, attendees are able to interact with authors of the Posters, and discuss their research with them.
+During the presentation time, attendees are able to interact with authors of the posters, and discuss their research with them.
 Poster authors do not give formal presentations.
-You can visit the Poster Resource section on the Annual Meeting website for information on poster guidelines and setup/tear down times.
+You can visit the Presenter Information section on the Annual Meeting website for information on poster guidelines and setup/tear down times.

 How can I attend a Pre-conference Workshop?